Wang Model 360SE Calculator System

 To some degree, the Model 300, 310 and 320 calculators were clever marketing ploy.
 The only real difference between a Model 300 system and a 320 (which cost over $400 more than the 300) was the addition of two simple circuit boards populated with diodes and resistors in the electronics package, and changes to the keyboard/display unit including the addition of four microswitches; four keycap assemblies; and a keyboard bezel punched with four additional holes for the scientific function keys.
 These changes certainly cost Wang Laboratories much less than the $400 difference.
 However, in terms of functionality, the functions provided on the Model 320 calculator were probably worth much more to scientists, mathematicians, and engineers who found the instant answers to more complex math operations a godsend.
 The same differences existed in the simultaneous calculators, (the 300SE, 310SE, and 320SE, as well as the 210SE and 250SE), with the only differences in the electronics packages being the removal of one or two diode logic boards.

 After the 300-series calculators were on the market for a while, it became apparent to Wang that the machines had a problem that made them unsuitable for a sizable chunk of market share.
 The machines, while truly stunning in their applicability for scientific and engineering functions, were a bit tedious to use in financial realms.
 Finance folks like to have answers presented in dollars and cents.
 The floating decimal system used by the 300-series calculators was perfect for scientific and engineering functions, as the decimal was always positioned correctly for maximum accuracy.
 In the case of financial calculations, only two digits behind the decimal point are really needed, with appropriate round-off occurring based on the third digit behind the decimal point.
 Re-engineering the 300-series architecture to switch to a fixed decimal point mode would have been expensive, requiring an almost new design.
 Rather than do this, addition of a rather simple logic board created a new series called the 200-series, that provided an automatic round-off at the third digit behind the decimal point.
 So, 2 ÷ 3 on a 300-series calculator would give 0.666666667, while on a 200-series machine, would provide 0.670000000.
 The decimal was still floating, but since there was never any result beyond the second digit behind the decimal point, the 200-series was perceived as more suitable for financial and business use.
 Two machines were introduced in the 200-series, sometime in late 1967.
 The 210SE, and the 250SE were produced specifically to meet the needs of business and financial users.
 The 210SE used a Model 320SE electronics package with the addition of the special "round-off" board.
-The 250SE used the 360SE electronics package with the round-off board, providing the additional memory capability of the 360 to users who needed it.
+The 250SE used the 360SE electronics package with the round-off board, providing additional memory register capacity.

 The 360SE electronics package exhibited here was sold in May of 1969, based on the in-service date sticker.
 A Wang 300-series system consists of an electronics package (Wang's term), and keyboard/display unit(s) that plug into the electronics package.
 The electronics package contains all of the brains of the calculator system, and the keyboard/display units provide the operator interface to the calculator.